Kardinia-Church/Kardinia-Touch-Automation/README.md

 ```<h1 name="acValue" type="temp" acname="auditorium"></h1>```
 - type is the type to display (temp, setTemp, mode, fan, power)
 - acname is the ac name (supports multiple)
+- clearOnRefresh if set to "yes" will clear the stored value when the page is reloaded

 ## ATEM